-If there were an Oscars of the travel video world, then Leonardo Delassandri would probably win it.
+If there were an Oscars of travel videos, then Leonardo Delassandri would probably win it.
 This isn’t a series of clips by some dude with his selfie stick.
-This is the real deal and by far one of the best travel videos I’ve ever seen.
+This is the real deal.

 He says, “I’ve crossed Cappadocia, Pamukkale, Ephesus, Istanbul, Konya; and tasted baklava, kunefe, doner, the turkish tea; and got the chance to meet the soul of Turkey, its people.. and got their smiles and their hospitality.
 This is Turkey lived by me from north to south, and I hope you enjoy it :)”

 I’m pretty sure you will.

 2. Around the World in 360º Degrees – 3 Year Epic Selfie

 There’s a growing school of thought that selfie-sticks are for narcissists and a not so small part of me agrees (and, yes, I confess I have stood in front of one or two of them in my time), but you can’t dismiss the fact that this travel video makes you want to tear open your screen and jump right into the shot.